Matt-Hays/CS5302/scripts/README.md

     22   Triple
     23   Home run
     24   Missing play

+43   RBI on play
 ```

+The resulting data will need to be summed to get season numbers for each pitcher.

 ## bgame.sh
 [bgame.sh](./bgame.sh) - uses BGAME.EXE to parse the event file for game statistics.

-When run against all of the eent files, this generated **MB**  worth of data.
+When run against all of the eent files, this generated **9.8MB**  worth of data.

 ```
 0    game id